dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry> class defines the following properties:

-- `Center`, of type `Point`, which represents the center point of the geometry.
+- <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.Center>, of type `Point`, which represents the center point of the geometry.
-- `RadiusX`, of type `double`, which represents the x-radius value of the geometry.
+- <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.RadiusX>, of type `double`, which represents the x-radius value of the geometry.
 The default value of this property is 0.0.
-- `RadiusY`, of type `double`, which represents the y-radius value of the geometry.
+- <xref:Microsoft.Maui.Controls.Shapes.EllipseGeometry.RadiusY>, of type `double`, which represents the y-radius value of the geometry.
 The default value of this property is 0.0.

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.